Mental Health Facilities Skagit County, WA

 Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers

-Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers is a mental health treatment center in Skagit County, WA, located at 1004 M Avenue, Suite 107, 98221 zip code area.
-Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers provides outpatient treatment.
-Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers offers dialectical behavior therapy, group therapy and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
-Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers also supports LGBT, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers consist of court-ordered outpatient treatment, case management and illness management and recovery.
+Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers is a mental health clinic in Skagit County, Washington, located at 1004 M Avenue, Suite 107, 98221 zip code.
+Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers offers outpatient treatment.
+Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers provides dialectical behavior therapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, adults and young adults.
+Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers also supports military families, people with traumatic brain injury and veterans.
+Some other services provided by Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers include court-ordered outpatient treatment, case management and illness management and recovery.

 Sunrise Services Inc Mount Vernon College Way